daintree2016/Tools-Docs/README.md

 ### 5.Any Updates (If required):
 1. Some products are displaying FALSE in Is Buy Box field even though the products are already in Buy Box (TRUE).

+#

+# USER GUIDE TO USE SIMPLE DOT COM TOOL